 Percentage of graduates who cited their B.S. in Business degree improved their overall job performance

-Percentage of B.S. in Business graduates who would recommend the University of Redlands School of Business to a friend or colleague
+Percentage of B.S. in Business graduates who would recommend the University of Redlands School of Business & Society to a friend or colleague

 Percentage of graduates who cite satisfaction with the quality of their education, their faculty, and time to graduate